MagsMunro/chrome-extensions/executive-intelligence-overlay/README.md

 # Executive Intelligence Overlay

-AI-powered Chrome extension for executive search and talent intelligence.
+AI-powered Chrome extension that turns any webpage into a structured executive intelligence brief.

 ## Overview

-Executive Intelligence Overlay transforms LinkedIn executive profiles into structured executive briefs with a single click.
+Executive Intelligence Overlay analyzes the current webpage and extracts relevant information into a concise, recruiter-friendly brief.

+It can be used across LinkedIn profiles, company websites, biographies, articles, leadership pages, and other public sources.

 ## Features

+- Analyze any current webpage
-- Analyze LinkedIn executive profiles
+- Identify the executive or subject
+- Extract current role and company
-- Generate structured executive summaries
+- Generate an executive summary
-- Highlight leadership signals
+- Surface career and leadership signals
 - Identify functional expertise
-- Present recruiter-friendly executive briefs
+- Turn scattered public information into structured talent intelligence

 ## Vision

-Build AI-native tools that help executive recruiters spend less time summarizing profiles and more time advising hiring leaders.
+Reduce the time executive recruiters spend manually reviewing and synthesizing information across multiple sources.

 ## Status

-🚧 Prototype (v0.2)
+Prototype v0.2

 ## Author